Ōpōtiki District: Recent history

 When peace eventually came to the district, most of the cultivable land had been taken by British settlers and was converted to sheep and cattle (later dairy) farming.
-By the end of the nineteenth century a generation of both settlers and Māori had grown up together and there was some form of accommodation including intermarriage.
+By the end of the nineteenth century, a generation of both settlers and Māori had grown up together and there was some form of accommodation, including intermarriage.
 The district lost men to the two World Wars, but an even greater blow was the Spanish flu pandemic of 1918–1919 which devastated small villages.

 Because of the relatively small area of cultivable hinterland and a treacherous harbour entrance, early hopes of Ōpōtiki town becoming a major centre for the region were dashed.
-During the twentieth century the town suffered from repeated shifts of businesses and local government to Whakatāne, a situation which has only begun to reverse very recently with increasing population.
+During the twentieth century, the town suffered from repeated shifts of businesses and local government to Whakatāne, a situation which has only begun to reverse very recently with increasing population.
 Major floods in the 1950s and 1960s led to the protection of the town by levees (‘stopbanks’) which have successfully prevented any further inundations.
 A major boost to prosperity occurred with the kiwifruit boom of the late twentieth century.
-Mussel farming is the next project for develop the town alongside kiwifruit and bike riding in the Motu trail becoming popular with locals and tourists.
+Mussel farming is the next project to develop the town, alongside kiwifruit and bike riding on the Motu trail becoming popular with locals and tourists.